Skip to main content

 Frequently Asked Questions

-Find answers to common questions about our screening tool and disability benefits.
+Find answers to common questions about our free disability benefits preparation account, Readiness Screening, account logs, and preparation packet.

 Is this website affiliated with the Social Security Administration?

-No. This website is NOT affiliated with, endorsed by, or associated with the Social Security Administration (SSA).
-We are a third-party screening tool.
+No. This website is not affiliated with, endorsed by, or associated with the Social Security Administration (SSA).
+We are a third-party preparation tool.
 The SSA does not endorse or recommend our service.

 Does this screening tool guarantee I'll get disability benefits?